 ARTH 179.
-Masterworks of Greek and Roman Art

-As an introduction to the artistic culture of ancient Greece and Rome, this team- taught course discusses select works of art and architecture in depth, from both art historical and archaeological perspectives.
+Masterworks of Greek and Roman Art As an introduction to the artistic culture of ancient Greece and Rome, this team- taught course discusses select works of art and architecture in depth, from both art historical and archaeological perspectives.
 Its aim is to set works of art in their specific historical and cultural context while exploring the connection (in style, material, technique, aesthetic) between them and our world.
 Identical with CLAS 179.
 Credit hours: 3.
-Rotating: offered second semester 2019-2020.
+Rotating.
 (HE)